GoogleCloudPlatform/ruby-docs-samples/CONTRIBUTING.md

 storage = Google::Cloud::Storage.new project: project_id
 ```

-**Note:** common libraries such as `"date"` and `"time"` do not need to be
+**Note:** common libraries such as "date" and "time" do not need to be
 required within the snippet.
-These are command and little value is
+Explicitly require dependencies that
-added by documenting these explicitly.
+add value and should be documentated.

 ### Executing snippets